Elizabeth Warren pledges help during visit to Puerto Rico

-SAN JUAN, Puerto Rico — Democratic Sen. Elizabeth Warren visited Puerto Rico on Tuesday as she considers a run for president, promising to help rebuild the island from Hurricane Maria and support laws that would offer the U.S. territory equal treatment and debt relief.
+SAN JUAN, Puerto Rico — Democratic Sen. Elizabeth Warren promised to help rebuild Puerto Rico from Hurricane Maria and support laws to give the U.S. territory equal treatment and debt relief as she condemned President Donald Trump during a visit Tuesday to the island, which has become an obligatory stop for potential and presidential candidates.

 Warren demanded the resignation of Brock Long, administrator of the Federal Emergency Management Agency.
-And she condemned President Donald Trump for denying the hurricane’s death toll and for considering the use of disaster recovery funds to build what she called a “dumb” border wall, provoking laughter and applause from a crowd of a couple hundred people gathered in a small theater.
+And she criticized Trump for denying the hurricane’s death toll and for considering the use of disaster recovery funds to build what she called a “dumb” border wall, provoking laughter and applause from a crowd of a couple hundred people gathered in a small theater.

 “Puerto Rico has not been treated with respect,” she said.
 “It is insulting.
 It is disrespectful.
 This ugliness has gone far enough.
 Puerto Rico has suffered enough.
 We will not allow anyone to sabotage your recovery, not even the president of the United States.”

-Puerto Rico is becoming a popular stop for Democratic presidential candidates and potential ones as they seize the opportunity to criticize the Trump administration for how it responded to the hurricane and its aftermath.
+Democrats are using official trips to Puerto Rico as an opportunity to criticize the Trump administration for how it responded to the hurricane and its aftermath.
 Last week, former housing secretary Julian Castro, who has declared himself a candidate, visited the island and toured communities still struggling more than a year after the storm.

 The visits have perplexed some and annoyed others in Puerto Rico, whose people are U.S. citizens who can vote in primaries but are barred from voting in presidential elections.